 "We don't like to dwell on our losses, but our whole lives are filled with losses, endless losses.
 And every time there are losses there are choices to be made.
 You choose to live your losses as passages to anger, blame, hatred, depression, and resentment, or you choose to let these losses be passages to something new, something wider, and deeper.
 The question is not how to avoid loss and make it not happen, but how to choose it as a passage, as an exodus to greater life and freedom.

 "O God, may your redemptive love showered upon us in Jesus lead us to live holy and happy lives despite our losses."

-(Taken from Advent Meditations from the writings of Henri Nouwen: Living in Hope, (2) 2007 by Creative Communications for the Parish, Fenton, MO)
+(excerpt from Advent Meditations from the writings of Henri Nouwen: Living in Hope, 2007, by Creative Communications for the Parish, Fenton, MO)

 Wishing you peace,